-Somewhere between your third I-can’t-get-off-the-couch Sunday and re-reading all the texts you swore you wouldn’t re-read, you start to wonder when the heartache will end.
+Somewhere between your third I-can’t-get-off-the-couch Sunday and re-reading all the texts you swore you wouldn’t re-read; you start to wonder when the hurt and heartache will end.
 How long does it take to move on?
-We asked two therapists to weigh in on how long it takes to get over a breakup – and what you can do to expedite your own checkout from heartbreak hotel.
+We asked two therapists to weigh in on how long it takes to get over a breakup — and what you can do to hasten your own checkout from heartbreak hotel.
 Here is their wisdom and 7 things you can do to get over a break-up faster.

-Studies suggest that people start to feel better around three months post-breakup.
+Studies suggest that most people start to feel better around three months post-breakup.
 One study, which evaluated 155 undergraduates who’d been through breakups in the last six months, found that 71 percent start to feel significantly better around the 11-week mark, or around three months.
 Divorces, understandably, often take the longest: one study on marital splits found that divorcees need around 17 months and 26 days to catch their breath and move on.

-However, there is no normal amount of time for convalescence, the timeline is different for everyone and it may, in fact, be less healthy to hold yourself to a specific recovery date.
+However, there is no normal amount of time for convalescence, the timeline is different for everyone, and it may, in fact, be less healthy to hold yourself to a specific recovery date.
 “I would actually caution a client from getting too attached to the notion that there is some sort of equation or ‘right’ amount of time to get over a break up,” says Dr. Sarah Bren, a psychologist in Manhattan.
 There’s no one single miracle date you can add to your calendar, and look forward to waking up refreshed with full closure.